-One of south east London’s less surveyed neighbourhoods, Woolwich has the foundations to become a go-to dining destination alongside Peckham and Deptford.
-Perhaps still best known as the location for London’s first McDonald’s — the fast food chain launched its debut UK branch there in 1974 — Woolwich home to an increasingly exciting restaurant scene in 2019.
-From the clutch of local restaurants serving a burgeoning Nepalese community, through to a unique fine dining establishment at a sixth form college, an acclaimed Eritrean café, and a quality craft beer taproom, these are the best places to eat and drink in SE18.Read More
+Woolwich and Plumstead have the foundations to become go-to dining destinations alongside Peckham and Deptford.
+Perhaps still best known as the location for London’s first McDonald’s — the fast food chain launched its debut UK branch there in 1974 — Woolwich home to an increasingly exciting restaurant scene in 2022.
+From the clutch of local restaurants serving a burgeoning Nepalese community, through to a growing number of West African sites and a high street South Indian restaurant of note, these are the best places to eat and drink in SE18.Read More

 Where to Eat in Woolwich and Plumstead

 Nepalese community stalwarts, retro fine dining in a sixth form college, excellent Eritrean cuisine, and more

 London SE18 7DY, UK

 Plumstead boasts the U.K.’s largest Nepalese community, and D Namaste has become a local institution — unsurprisingly so.
 A tiny café-style space leads to an upstairs with various dining rooms, including a space where guests sit on the floor to eat.
 Here, the menu is vast, but the steamed momos are an essential order, as are the crispy lamb ribs, and the mixed thukpa with its intense chicken broth and a mixture of grilled chicken, pork and mutton.